gianlucaS24/Master_Paper/Paper_Folder/README.md

 - multi-source (simple) Sérsic profile with and without (as used in the paper) masking ("_multisource" and "_multisource_small", respectively) and
 - bulge-disk decomposition (indicated as "_bulge" files) with single Sérsic profile and masking.
 In the zip files are also present the SEDs.
 All those selected with UVJ box + mass cut + chi square cut are present and the "good" ones in a separate inner folder called "good_SED", the latter analyzed with pysersic.
+The label "cutouts_download" on cutouts taken directly from DJA interactive map indicates the removed sources addressed in the paper.